SvenMeyer/VehicleHistoryLog/documentation/test_process_documentation.md

 The basic functionality should work:
 - Display current MetaMask account[0]
 - executing a transaction (mintNewVehicleToken) with confirmation via MetaMask
+- reflect update to the contract state by executing "getVehicleData"
-- reflect update to the contract state by retrieving "last new tokenId" via [get Last Serial] button
+- reflect update to the contract state by executing "getLastSerial" (will show up after "last new tokenId")
 - get Ether Balance